 Financial reporting practices help your business obtain a clear, comprehensive overview of where your company is at, and where you should plan on going.
 When augmented with crisp, easy-to-read visualizations in the form of financial dashboards, your business can quickly comprehend and accurately measure critical components of your financial status over specified time periods.

-Daily, weekly and monthly reports can also help you answer critical questions, such as what can your business do with an extra $500k in cash?
+A sample financial statement like we presented above can also help you answer critical questions, such as what can your business do with an extra $500k in cash?
 Will you be able to borrow less money, invest in new technology, or hire trained personnel to improve your sales?

 When it comes to your business’s finances, shooting in the dark or using antiquated methods of analysis or measurement will not only stunt your organizational growth but could lead to mistakes, errors, or inefficiencies that will prove detrimental to the health of your business.
 Data-driven, dashboard reporting is the way forward, and if you embrace its power today, you’ll reap great rewards tomorrow and long into the future.